“Anyone can be a Father, but only someone special can be a Dad.” (anon.)

 This week Seth Godin wrote an interesting post about creating change.
 He suggests that the easiest way is to “Amplify the positive outliers.”
 In other words, we don’t waste our time “extinguishing bad behaviors” and instead find “positive deviants,” positive examples of what we are trying to do, and then “give them a platform, a microphone, and public praise.”
 Seth says by focusing on our success stories and celebrating our superstars we will change our culture and strengthen our tribe.

 So let’s begin thinking of positive examples and naming our “positive deviants.”
-In fact, most of the advocates and parents I know would like to be called a “positive deviant”—Yep, fits our label system just fine.
-Maybe we should be pushing the psychologists to add that to the DSM, might make better reading than saying parents are still stuck in the grief cycle, eh?
+Most of the advocates and parents I know would like to be called a “positive deviant”—Yep, that fits our label system just fine.
+Maybe we should be pushing the psychologists to add that to the DSM, that might make better reading than saying parents are still stuck in the grief cycle, eh?

-Enjoy this one minute of thinking about “The Crazy Ones” who helped change the world.
-If I was making a video, I would start with the above picture of my husband Tom and Aaron, the kid with all the labels–including “son.”
+Enjoy this minute of thinking about “The Crazy Ones” who helped change the world.
+If I were going to make a video, I would start with the above picture of my husband Tom and Aaron, the kid with all the labels–including “son.”

 Some of the other Superstars in our life who would be in my video are Dotty Foley, Ann Turnbull, Annie Bauer, Michael Valdini, Dennis Burger, Colleen Wieck, Lou Brown, Anne Donnellan, Ed Roberts, Bob Perske, Tommy and Ana Ulrich, Mary Ann Roncker, Debbie Wetzel, Patty McMahon, Madeline Will, Patty McGill Smith, Patti Hackett Hunter, Leanne Bowling, Alison Ford, and many others.